These healthy, gluten-free coconut shrimp are baked instead of fried and are perfect for entertaining guests!

 I used the White Bean with Salt & Pepper Crackers, which are made mainly from navy beans.
 Each serving contains two grams of fiber and two grams of protein.
 They’re also low in saturated fat, contain no artificial colors or flavors, no cholesterol and are trans-fat free.

-When I ground the crackers into crumbs, I was impressed by their light and delicate texture.
-The combination of the ground crackers and shredded coconut worked perfectly to coat the shrimp after a quick dip in some gluten-free flour and eggs.
+combination of the ground crackers and shredded coconut worked perfectly to coat the shrimp after a quick dip in some gluten-free flour and eggs.
 Instead of using sweetened coconut like many recipes do, I used natural, unsweetened coconut and paired the shrimp with a sweet sauce made with apricot preserves.

 Needless to say my guests loved the dish and everyone wanted the recipe!
 The only thing I’ll change the next time I make this dish will be to double the recipe because the shrimp were gone in a flash.
 Plus, if you do have any leftovers, you can always freeze them and pop them in the oven to reheat for a quick and easy weeknight dinner.
 Enjoy!